Kodiologist/SchizoidPy/README.rst

 You should take the absence of documentation as a hint that I'm not making any guarantees about stability.
 I wrote this thing for my own use.
 But see `Survivor`_ for an example task.

+Also included in this repository is ``trigger-test.py``, a script for checking whether SchizoidPy's method of sending EEG trigger codes works on your system.
+It doesn't actually depend on SchizoidPy.

 SchizoidPy began life as a spinoff of the generic functions in `Cookie`_.

 License